 Volunteer to help out.
 Many parents have jobs, hobbies, or other skills that could be used to assist the Pack.
 The Pack always needs parents who have administrative, leadership and coaching skills.
 These skills could be used to present materials or classes at Den and Pack events or you could consider taking a leadership position in the Pack.

 Being a leader is fun, challenging and rewarding.
 Leaders find that their experiences help them to become better parents.
 Being a leader will provide many dividends that will enrich your life as you dedicate your time, talent, and enthusiasm to Scouting.
-As a leader, you will have fun and fellowship with other families and you will share your child’s pride in his/her accomplishments.
+As a leader, you will have fun and fellowship with other families and you will share your child’s pride in their accomplishments.
 You will enrich and strengthen families and help the kids learn good citizenship, shaping them into men and women who have strength of character.
 You will have an opportunity to help make a difference in the lives of these kids as they grow strong in mind and body.
 Consider assisting the Pack or your Den in some way during your time in Scouting and talk to your Den Leader about ways you can help.